ahsan159/POSDrugStore/README.md

 Created XML report generator.
 Prepared initial XSLT.
 Report generator testing.
 ## 7-Sep-2023
 Windows installer project is almost complete.
 Installation class libraries for setup are required to be created for registry and sql server scripts running rest is all well.
+## 16-Sep-2023
+Made small changes in *.csproj files to update the output and software assembly